 As the novel Coronavirus tears through most continents on the planet, one thing that’s become increasingly clear is that we have dropped the ball on hygiene.
 More than 400,000 have been infected, and governments are imploring residents to practice social distancing coupled with constant and thorough hand washing to curb its spread.

-Previous studies have found cannabis to be especially good at clearing bacteria, with a January 2020 study published in the Cureus Journal finding that it cleaned plaque better than over the counter hygiene products.
+Previous studies have found cannabis to be especially good at cleaning bacteria, with a January 2020 study published in the Cureus Journal finding that it cleaned plaque better than over the counter hygiene products.

 “Cannabinoids have the potential to be used as an effective antibacterial agent against dental plaque-associated bacteria.
 Moreover, it provides a safer alternative to synthetic antibiotics to reduce the development of drug resistance,” the researchers wrote.